 The Joy of Family

-In mid-August our daughter, and her husband in Colorado asked Carol and me to join them for a 5-day vacation in Pagosa Springs, Colorado.
-Our other daughter, and her husband, came up from Texas, and our dear friends Charles and Cathy trekked from New Mexico.
+In the summer of 2019, our daughter, Darlene, and her husband asked Carol and me to join them for a 5-day vacation in Pagosa Springs, Colorado.
+Our other daughter, Rebecca, and her family came up from Texas, and some dear friends, Charles and Cathy Knoop, trekked from New Mexico.

 What’s going on?
 We found out.

 I enjoyed Rebecca’s teaching as a Health Coach.
 Implementing her information helped me to get down to my target weight.
 Starting at 183 pounds, I got down to 164, and there’s no special diet.
-I eat the food I want, I have more energy, and my clothes fit better.
-It’s a matter of eating good food and limiting our calories.
-My daily caloric limit was 1,750, but I seldom ate more than 1,600, and I never went to bed hungry.
+I eat plenty of food, I have more energy, and my clothes fit better.
+If you would like to hear more about this, email me your interest, and I’ll get you in touch with Rebecca.

 Charles and I did what we always did in Pagosa – we went fishing!
+You can see the joy on his face with this catch.
 I kept two of the three catfish and all six rainbow-trout I caught.
 I should tell you: I like to eat catfish, but in the future, I’ll leave the catfish catching & cleaning business to the restaurants.
 Those critters are difficult to clean!
 The restaurants also cook them better than I did.

 The smallest trout we caught was 14 inches, and the largest was 19.
 The trout are easy to clean, wonderful to eat, and Carol makes trout-fish sandwiches with the leftovers.
 I like that better than tuna-fish sandwiches.

 One daughter and family lives in Colorado, and the other daughter and family lives in Texas.
-One son and family had moved to California, and another son and family moved to Indiana.
-But Carol and I don’t plan on moving, so we see our son here in Arkansas every day.
-We play racquetball, and he beats me 95% of the time, but I enjoy the game.
+One son and family moved to California, and another son and family moved to Indiana.
+But Carol and I don’t plan on moving, so one son here in Arkansas visits us often.
+We play racquetball and he beats me 95% of the time; but I enjoy the game.
 Maybe I should mention: the 5% of the times I win are a gift: he humors me by letting me win.

-When it was time to part ways in Pagosa, we asked if Serena, one of our granddaughters, could spend a couple of weeks with us.
+When it was time to part ways in Pagosa, we asked if Serena, Rebecca’s 3rd daughter, could spend a couple of weeks with us.
 The request was granted.

-Carol and I haven’t had small children staying with us for quite a while, and this was a treat.
+Carol and I haven’t had small children staying with us for quite a while, and this was a treat for us.

 Seven-year-old kids are smart.
 They know what they want, and endeavor to get it.
-But Serena is polite and learned my house-rules quickly.
+But Serena is polite, and learned my house-rules quickly.
 She learned to clean her plate, make her bed, and pick up the toys before bed-time.
-And it didn’t take long for her to learn to like my Honey Bunches of Oats cereal and my Braum’s vanilla ice cream.
+And it didn’t take long for her to learn to like my Honey Bunches of Oats cereal.
+She already liked Braum’s vanilla ice cream.
 I had to make sure I got my fair share of it.

-Bunny likes animals, and surprised Grandma with a palm sized Anura.
-That word in Ancient Greek means without tail and is a frog.
+Bunny likes animals, and surprised Grandma with a palm-sized Anura.
+That word in Ancient Greek means without tail, and is a frog.
 There are over 6,300 recorded species of Anurans which amount to about 88% of amphibians today.
 But even one frog was enough for Grandma.
-“Keep it out of the house” was the order.
+“Keep it out of the house.”

 Bunny didn’t talk much around people whom she didn’t know, but she was a talking machine around the house.
-Bunny enjoyed putting puzzles together with Grandma.
+Bunny also put puzzles together with Grandma,.

-The joy of family is one of the greatest pleasures I know and is one of the greatest gifts of God to us.
-Spend time with your family while you can and cultivate a loving friendship.
+The joy of family is one of the greatest gifts of God to us.
+Spend time with your family, and cultivate the loving friendship that only family can give.
 You’ll be glad you did.

 How’s Your Drag Set?